-We are looking for three Researchers to join the research team in charge of producing the AMR Benchmark.
+We are looking for a Researcher to join the research team in charge of producing the AMR Benchmark.
 The main responsibilities include:

 - Developing the methodology of the AMR Benchmark through a comprehensive process of consultation and consensus-building with multiple stakeholders and experts

 - Collecting and analysing data from companies and third parties, including independent publications, reports and other sources

 - Enhancing and maintaining the relationship of the AMR team with other stakeholders in the AMR field, under the guidance of the Research Program Manager